newhavenrb/conferences/17_Grasping_Complexity_with_Both_Hands.md

 *Giving up*
 We give up and resort to magic
 "We need to find good designers"
-You haven't taken time to understand someone elses objections
+You haven't taken time to understand someone else's objections

 ## Grasping Complexity
 Useful techniques for dealing with complexity so we can make good decisions even in the face of weak evidence